janleroux/leru/docs/_posts/2024-08-12-hearing_protection.md

 [![Earmuffs](/assets/2024-08-12_4.jpg){: .center }](/assets/2024-08-12_4.jpg)

-My design uses standard ear tips, which mean you can use foam or rubber and the size that are comfortable for you.
+This design uses standard ear tips, which mean you can use foam or rubber and the size that are comfortable for you.

 Which ever option you decided to use, maintaining your auditory health is paramount, and choosing the right hearing protection is a critical step in this process.